 Kjeld von Folsach, Torben Lundbæk and Peder Mortensen (eds.): Sultan, Shah and Great Mughal: the history and culture of the Islamic world, The National Museum, Copenhagen 1996, cat.no.
 268;

 Marianna p.
 Simpson: “A reconstruction and preliminary account of the 1341 Shahnama: with some further thoughts on early Shahnama illustrations” in Robert Hillenbrand (ed.): Persian painting from the Mongols to the Qajars : studies in honour of Basil W. Robinson, London 2000, p.
 246 (omtalt);

 Kjeld von Folsach: Art from the World of Islam in The David Collection, Copenhagen 2001, cat.no.
 28;

-Kjeld von Folsach: For the Privileged Few: Islamic Miniatures from the David Collection, Louisiana, Humlebæk 2007, cat.no.
+Kjeld von Folsach: For the Privileged Few: Islamic Miniature Painting from The David Collection, Louisiana, Humlebæk 2007, cat.no.
 9;

 Kjeld von Folsach, Joachim Meyer: The Human Figure in Islamic Art – Holy Men, Princes, and Commoners, The David Collection, Copenhagen 2017, cat.no.
 72;